Friends of Stellenbosch Mountain

 The purpose of Upper hacks is to hunt and eradicate invasives growing on the mid- and upper-level parts of the mountain.
 This is hugely important and valuable work because even single plants left unattended will eventually multiply to re-infest the entire mountainside.

 Upper hacks are arranged on an ad hoc basis and then announced on the FSM email list.
-They are more demanding physically as we hike up the mountain to reach the invasives growing up there (see also the warning below).
+They are more demanding physically as we hike up the mountain to reach the invasives growing up there (see also Safety and Responsibility below).
 The terrain varies from near-level to fairly steep slopes, but we do not do rock-climbing.
 Loose rocks are common.
 There are no footpaths.
 The vegetation varies from easily traversed knee-deep fynbos to dense thickets.

 The unique attraction of Upper hacks is that you get to discover hidden places and rare plants which you would never reach otherwise.
 You are rewarded with magnificent views.
 And you are making a very valuable contribution to our nature areas.

-Because of these conditions and the extra hiking times, a Upper hack often takes four hours or more; seven-hour tours do happen.
+Because of these conditions and the extra hiking times, a Upper hack often takes six hours; seven-hour tours do happen.

 What to bring (Upper hacks)